Yupher/oh-no-again/README.md

 ---

-## 💡 Name Origin
+## 💡 Name origin

-> _"Oh no… not again."_ — You, every time a flaky request fails in production.
+> "Oh no… not again." — You, every time a flaky request fails in production.